-- Different substances have different density, which means for the same volume of different substances weigh differently.
+- Different substances have different densities, which means for the same volume of different substances weigh differently.

 SI Unit of Density

 Each substance has a specific density.
-Generally, the density of water (which is approximately about 1 gram/cubic centimeter) is taken as the standard value for calculating the density of substances.
-However, the SI unit of Density is measured using kilograms per cubic meter (kg/m3).
+Generally, the density of water (which is approximately about 1 gram/cubic centimetre) is taken as the standard value for calculating the density of substances.
+However, the SI unit of Density is measured using kilograms per cubic metre (kg/m3).

 Other Density Units

-Talking about other density units, metric tons and liter are also used even though they are not part of the SI.
+Talking about other density units, metric tons and litres are also used even though they are not part of the SI.
 Some other units include:

-- megagram (metric ton) per cubic meter (mg/m3)
+- megagram (metric ton) per cubic metre (mg/m3)

 1 g/cm3 = 1000 kg/m3